jhmejia/minimal3/example2-archive.md

 ---
 layout: archive
-which_category: example2
+which_category: book-reflection
-title: All posts of category 'example2'
+title: All of my quick book reflections in one place
 ---